geudde/attic-chest/pages/13.reference/01.porden/docs.md

-" Oh ! words obscure ! whence hope can scarcely spring, Yet still to these, our last resource we cling, 600
+" Oh! words obscure! whence hope can scarcely spring, Yet still to these, our last resource we cling, 600

 In dubious faith the dark behest obey,